garrandall/popular-music-data/tracks/little-fighter-white-lion.md

 Rise again little fighter
 And let the world know the reason why
 Shine again little fighter
-And dont let 'em end the things you do
+And don't let 'em end the things you do

 And you were one with a cause
 And a reason to be